NIST Cybersecurity Framework: A Comprehensive Guide

 NIST CSF Control Checklist

-As discussed, the NIST CSF controls span five function areas, 23 categories, and 108 subcategories to ensure comprehensive coverage.
+As discussed, the NIST CSF controls span six function areas, 23 categories, and 108 subcategories to ensure comprehensive coverage.
 Use this checklist to help make sure you are prepared.

 1. Identify